 hands typing on computer keyboard

-Sites is a WordPress environment hosted by CampusPress.
-Faculty, staff and students are welcome to create websites related to academic projects, research, events, and communication outreach, organizations, and department endeavors, as well as officially recognized university groups and programs.
+Faculty and staff are welcome to create websites related to academic projects, research, events, and communication outreach, organizations, and department endeavors, as well as officially recognized university groups and programs.
+Students must have a faculty or staff site sponsor.

 Who supports these sites?